-Any local hotel recomendations?
+Any local hotel recommendations?

-We stay in my Dad’s house when we visit here but my tips would be to also look Air bnb as there so many family friendly ones with play areas that are suitable for children.
+We stay in my Dad’s house when we visit here but my tips would be to also look Air bnb as there are so many family friendly ones with play areas that are suitable for children.